whoward/docs/markdown/reference/sauce-connect.md

                                     to the Sauce Labs cloud.
     -w, --proxy-userpwd <user:pwd>  Username and password required to access the proxy configured with -p.
+        --pac <url>                 Proxy autoconfiguration.
+Can be a http(s) or local file:// URL.
     -T, --proxy-tunnel              Use the proxy configured with -p for the tunnel connection.
     -s, --shared-tunnel             Let sub-accounts of the tunnel